PERSONUG/OS1/README.md

 # ChangeThis OS
 ChangeThis OS is an open-souce kernel OS developed by PERSONUG.
-It contains all the files you need to create a boitable operating system kernel.
+It contains all the files you need to create a bootable operating system kernel.